-The Company's Nominating Committee Charter defines the process and criteria for selecting individuals to be nominated for election to the Board of Directors.
-It is the Company's intention that all nominees, including those recommended by shareholders, be considered using this same process and criteria.
+The Company's Nominating Committee Charter and bylaws define the process and criteria for selecting individuals to be nominated for election to the Board of Directors.
+All nominees, including those recommended by shareholders, must comply with this same process and criteria.

-In accordance with the by-laws of the Company, the Board of Directors and the Nominating Committee determined the size of the Board and the Nominating Committee developed a slate of nominees to stand for election at the annual meeting of shareholders.
-In developing the slate, the Nominating Committee considers the qualifications set forth in its Charter.
+In accordance with the bylaws of the Company, the Board of Directors determined the size of the Board and the Nominating Committee developed a slate of nominees to stand for election at the annual meeting of shareholders.
+In developing the slate, the Nominating Committee considers the qualifications set forth in the Charter of the Nominating Committee and the Company's bylaws.
 Minutes of all Nominating Committee meetings are maintained.
 The Nominating Committee reports its recommendations regarding the slate of nominees to the Board of Directors for their ratification.
-Once the slate is ratified, the Board of Directors instructs the President of the Company to take such actions as are required to distribute proxy materials to the shareholders in accordance with the Company's by-laws and applicable regulatory requirements.
+Once the slate is ratified, the Board of Directors instructs the President of the Company to take such actions as are required to distribute proxy materials to the shareholders in accordance with the Company's bylaws and applicable regulatory requirements.